 📝 Note: Hotjar provides an entire suite of customer-centric analytics tools you can effortlessly access from one platform (one of them is Hotjar Feedback, that red button to the right of this page—click to let us know what you think of this page and help inform our CRO efforts!).
 Throughout this piece, we’ll use our tools as examples of how to conduct a truly user-centric optimization process.

 When our users have a better experience, it benefits our conversions and ROI as well.
 Hotjar helps me identify bottlenecks and deliver the experience people want when they visit our website.

 Conversions—or the specific actions you want more users to take—look different from business to business and will vary depending on your goal.
 If you run an ecommerce site, a conversion might be a completed purchase; for a software-as-a-service (SaaS) company, it might be signing up for a free trial.

 Once you identify the desired action you want to target, it’s time to optimize the rate at which visitors complete said action—in other words, your ‘conversion rate’.

 To optimize your conversion rate, you’ll first need to know how to calculate it.
 It’s pretty simple: divide the number of conversions (desired actions taken) by the total number of visitors and multiply the result by 100 to get a percentage.

 For example, if your web page had 18 sales and 450 visitors last month, your conversion rate is 18 divided by 450 (0.04), multiplied by 100 = 4%.

-Depending on what you read, the average conversion rate is anywhere between 1% and 4%.
+Depending on the sources you consult, the average conversion rate is anywhere between 1% and 4%.

-But let us come out and say it: this figure is sort of meaningless, since:
+But we’ll be the first to say it: this figure is sort of meaningless.
+That’s because

 Every website, page, and audience is different